Maxul/Aurora/README.md

 🌈 Aurora
 ---------

-This is a simulation of Aurora Prototype using qemu-sgx.
+_This is a simulation of Aurora Prototype using qemu-sgx_.

 💾 Install